burrsutter/skupper-gateway/README.md

 # Skupper Gateway

-Allowing a remote Azure Kubernetes cluster to connect back into the laptop's local microservice and on-premises database.
+Allowing a remote Azure Kubernetes cluster to connect back into the on-premises/laptop's local microservice and database.

 A migration to a public cloud provider does not have to be an all-or-nothing scenario.
-Skupper allows exposing on-premises services (e.g. databases, applications) out to a remote Kubernetes cluster.
+Skupper allows exposing of on-premises services (e.g. databases, applications) out to a remote Kubernetes cluster.

-You can also leverage Quarkus's live reload coding feature or debugger while remote additional Kubernetes hosted pods are interacting with your local version of another microservice.
+You can also leverage Quarkus's live reload coding feature or debugger while remote  Kubernetes hosted pods are interacting with your local microservices.

 ![Diagram](images/diagram.png)